 Students receiving financial aid who withdraw after the first week of the semester may be liable for all tuition and fees.
-Please contact the Troy University Phenix City financial aid office for more information.
-334-448-5185.
+Additionally, a withdrawal may affect the completion rate needed to achieve Satisfactory Academic Progress, which affects eligibility for financial aid.